delanebrandy/delanebrandy/README.md

 - 👋 Hi, I’m @delanebrandy
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Computer Science at Queen Mary Univesity of London
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me...
+- 👀 I’m interested in algortimic bias, ui/ux design and games development.

 <!---
 delanebrandy/delanebrandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.